silnrsi/encoding-converters-core/ReadMe_linux.txt

 export MONO_REGISTRY_PATH=/var/lib/encConverters/registry
 ./ECFileConverter.exe /i in.txt /o out.txt /n askMe

-Running like this was necessary on Fedora: sudo mono ECFileConverter.exe /i in.txt /o out.txt /n askMe
+It was necessary to run like this on Fedora: sudo mono ECFileConverter.exe /i in.txt /o out.txt /n askMe